RICE Score Calculator

 Weighted scoring model for product prioritization (custom dimensions)

 A weighted scoring model product prioritization approach lets you define the dimensions that matter to your organization and assign weights that sum to 1.0.
-The default set in this tool is User Value (0.4), Strategic Fit (0.3), and Revenue Impact (0.3) — calibrated for typical B2B SaaS.
+Defaults here ship as User Value (0.4), Strategic Fit (0.3), and Revenue Impact (0.3) — calibrated for typical B2B SaaS.
 Customize with weights for Regulatory Need, Support Burden, Tech Debt Reduction, or Competitive Parity depending on your context.

 Weighted scoring is most useful when RICE's reach × impact formula doesn't capture the real decision.
 A SOC2 audit feature has a Reach of ~800 enterprise accounts but a strategic value that dwarfs that number because without it you can't close any enterprise deal.
 Reframing as "Strategic Fit = 10, Revenue Impact = 10, User Value = 4" with weights 0.5/0.4/0.1 gets the right answer where RICE might underweight it.
 Use weighted when stakeholders disagree on dimensions; use RICE when they agree on reach and impact being the whole story.